Ever wish you had a garden on your boat? I’ve always thought it would be great, but never really sat down and thought about making it a reality.

 Carol Watson did.
-She and her husband spend summers on their boat — a converted work boat — in Northern Europe.
-And she came up with a system that works.
-Here’s their blog.
+She and her husband spend summers on their boat — a converted workboat — in Northern Europe.
+And she came up with a system for a garden on a boat that works.

 I absolutely cannot function without fresh salad.
-First year on our boat we had no refrigeration the entire summer, and now only when we have shore power.
+The first year on our boat we had no refrigeration the entire summer, and now we only have refrigeration when we have shore power.
 So, I quite early on arranged to grow my own, and it seems to work really well for us.

 To get a jump on the season when we first arrive, I buy a couple of cheap seedlings at the market, and supplement with herbs (whatever I’m in the mood for that year, but I HAVE to have a rosemary bush!), and a few flowers, and just leave them on the back deck.

 I’ll also start seeds, often in the plastic trays grocery store meats come in, and transplant them as needed.
 The seeds I use are generally referred to as leaf lettuce, but in the States are often called “cut-and-come-again.”
 I also use mixes of seeds intended for mesclun or microgreens.
 It’s been so successful that I start a few trays of seedlings when we get back to the States to finish out the year.

 You can use the lids as intended to incubate the seeds and encourage them to sprout a bit sooner, and then under the containers to hold draining water if you want.

 I use the leaf lettuces because I can harvest just a few of the larger outer leaves from each plant and have enough for a salad, but still leave the smaller leaves in the center of the plant to keep growing.
 That way I can get a couple of months of growth from each plant instead of waiting for a whole new plant to grow.